scaffold-eth/scaffold-eth/README.md

-# 🏦🏗 scaffold-eth - NFT Auction
+# 🏦🏗 scaffold-eth - Signature based NFT Auction

-> Discover how you can build your own NFT auction where the highest bid gets an NFT
+> Discover how you can build your own Signature based NFT auction with off-chain bidding where the highest bid gets an NFT

 <details open="open">
   <summary>Table of Contents</summary>